Data-Integrity-Group/WelcomeNewUsers/README.md

   - increase the focus on OnTheList
      - suggest ( and assign ) Business Case responsibilitiy
        - immediately after -02-27
+         - emphasize that this is slipping ever more due to delas like Loom.
+           - always chasing candyland rainbows

 ## 2022-08